cdarby/qtl-exe/bin/README.md

 # Binaries
-These are the 8 binary files I used to generate my results.
+These are the 8 binary files I used to generate the data in `/results`.
 Since the exact bits in the file are essential to the computations, I include the executables here.
 Be warned: they may not reproduce my results or even execute on your system.
+(If you want to experiment with mutating the program until it runs on a different architecture, go for it!
+My hunch is it will be much harder to fix than to break.)

 ## Compliation options
 ```